How to Ship Frozen Products

 Performance Testing of IPC Box Insulation when Shipping Frozen Products

-The below tests were performed to assess the performance of our insulated box liners in maintaining cold temperatures of frozen food products while in transit.
+The two insulated shipping performance tests were performed to assess the effectiveness of our insulated box liners in maintaining cold temperatures of frozen foods while in transit.

 Thermal Performance of IPC’s EcoLiner Box Liner for Frozen Meal Shipment